 Where do I park?

-Can I book a horseback ride or e-bike tour or day spa treatment for during my stay?
+Can I book a horseback ride or day spa treatment for during my stay?

 Yes!
 To book a treatment at the day spa on site, or message Tanya at 613-827-2418 or email@example.com.